Stock Car Crown Series visits Off Road Speedway

-The racing season began in a big way Saturday night at the Off Road Speedway.
+The racing season began in a big way Saturday night at Off Road Speedway.

-After opening its tour of eight Nebraska tracks at the Thayer County Speedway last weekend–an event won by Jordan Grabouski of Beatrice, with Tyler Frey of Belleville, KS, and Kyle Vanover of Beatrice finishing second and third, respectively–the Crown Series drew a field of 48 stock cars at Off Road Speedway.
+After opening its tour of eight Nebraska tracks at the Thayer County Speedway last weekend — an event won by Jordan Grabouski of Beatrice, with Tyler Frye of Belleville, Kansas, and Kyle Vanover of Beatrice finishing second and third, respectively — the Crown Series drew a field of 48 stock cars at Off Road Speedway.

 The opening lap was filled with three- and four-wide action as drivers jockeyed for position, with Ryan Harris of Homer leading the first two laps before back-to-back cautions provided an opportunity for eventual winner Tyler Iverson to make it to the front of the pack.

-Iverson, an Albion driver, led the rest of the race–despite three more cautions–while Frye, Jesse Sobbing (Malvern, IA), Chanse Hollatz (Clear Lake, IA), and Grabouski battled for position behind him.
+Iverson, an Albion driver, led the rest of the race despite three more cautions while Frye, Jesse Sobbing (Malvern, Iowa), Chanse Hollatz (Clear Lake, Iowa) and Grabouski battled for position behind him.

 With just 14 cars still in action during the final 10 laps, Sobbing became the main challenger, making repeated attempts to parlay momentum into and out of the corners into a chance to pass, but Iverson held on for the win while Sobbing remained in second place and Hollatz took third.

-Local drivers Tanner Pettitt (7th) and Jeremy Hoskinson (13th)--both of Norfolk–finished among the top 15 places.
+Norfolk drivers Tanner Pettitt (seventh) and Jeremy Hoskinson (13th) finished among the top 15 places.

 Ricky Stephan of South Sioux City led the first five laps before Grabouski drew even on the backstretch, then took the lead coming out of turn four.